 It is composed of:

-- A 248 bed hospital.
+- 248 beds.
 The registered bed capacity is 200.
-However, we expanded by the construction of the VVF ward, expansion of Maternity ward and Medical ward:
+However, it was expanded by the construction of the VVF ward, expansion of Maternity ward and Medical ward:

 - Medical Ward – 50 beds